Finding an Alcohol and Drug Treatment Center in Georgia

 The Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 require health insurers and group health plans to cover mental and/or substance use therapy at the same level as medical and surgical care.
-Whether searching for alcohol treatment facility Georgia or a more general addiction detox rehab Georgia, further resources can be gained with a quick call to Find Addiction Rehabs.
+Whether searching for an alcohol treatment facility in Georgia or a more general addiction detox rehab in Georgia, further resources can be gained with a quick call to Find Addiction Rehabs.

 While finding suitable treatment may be difficult, there are services available to assist you.
 One of these is the National Institute on Drug Abuse’s brochure Seeking Drug Abuse Treatment: Know What to Ask, which includes information and ideas on how to choose a drug and alcohol detox treatment.
 Numerous internet tools can connect you to local projects or other relevant information.

 Nonprofits and Other Free Resources for Behavioral Health

 The National Alliance on Mental Illness and Mental Health America are both nonprofit organizations that offer self-help assistance to people suffering from a variety of mental illnesses.
 They are made up of state and local affiliates and can be especially beneficial to people who have co-occurring disorders.

 Participating in research projects may result in receiving free drug treatment in Georgia.
 Anyone interested in participating in a clinical study testing a promising drug abuse intervention can get information through the National Institute on Drug Abuse’s (NIDA) National Drug Misuse Treatment Clinical Trials Network.

 Georgia Addiction Treatment Laws